Gorisek-Bros/docs/beams.md

 :::

 ::: tip
 The stepper attribute can't be described using only words, as it includes advanced math and deep knowledge of DSJ4 code.
-In most cases setting its value to 0 should be enough, however the difference between values can be noticed.
+In most cases setting its value to 0 should be enough, however, the difference between values can be noticed.
 :::

 ### Managing steps